utkarshcs18/Hands-of-Fate/README.md

 A simple **Rock Paper Scissors** game built using **HTML, CSS, and JavaScript**.
 Added a fun **Auto Play** feature that lets the computer play by itself — just a small project made while learning and experimenting with JavaScript logic.

-This one’s been sitting on my system for a while, so I’m pushing it here before cleaning things up.

 ---

 ##  Project Structure